 Current Conditions Report.
 The Current Conditions Report (November 2018) summarizes the planning history of Grand Mound, current land use and development standards, and existing safety, congestion, and maintenance issues.
 A follow-up Existing Conditions Analysis (November 2019) includes more detailed analysis of key roadways, intersections, bicycle and pedestrian facilities, and collision history.

 Action Plan.
-The study will identify transportation improvement projects that address safety concerns, improve congestion, and provide better connections for all people who travel in and through Grand Mound.
+The study identified transportation improvement projects that address safety concerns, improve congestion, and provide better connections for all people who travel in and through Grand Mound.

 Transportation Element.
 The study will update goals and policies for the Transportation Chapter of the Grand Mound Subarea Plan, and identify any needed changes to current standards or regulations to meet those goals.